brguru90/react-js-made-easy/README.md

 #### OR
 ### `python3 add component1 component2`

-Add components like Angular cli<br>
+Add components like Angular cli<br />

 ### `./remove component1 component2`
 #### OR